MediaComem/comem-appmob/README.md

 * You can make a webcast demonstrating or selling your app
 * You can use any other presentation tool but your user guide or pitch must be available online

+### Delivery

+Each group must send an e-mail **no later than March 27th 2017** to Simon Oulevay with:

+* The link to your source code repository on GitHub
+* Your `config/development.json` and `config/production.json` files

 ## Useful links